JupyterPER/Open-Education-Science/README.md

 ## Software [![render in nbviewer](misc/nbviewer_badge.svg)](https://nbviewer.jupyter.org/)

 **At the moment Jupyter notebooks do not work due to some technical problems with incompatibility of some R libraries.
-We are working very hard to remove this problem**.
+We are working very hard to prepare new version of the notebooks without this issue.**.

 The notebooks folders ([`UEQ`](UEQ), [`CaseStudies`](CaseStudies)) contain R based Jupyter notebooks which are detailed records of our open data analysis with explaining narratives ilustrating explored concepts and methods.